hasura/skor/README.md

 ## Caveats
 - Events are delivered only once by Postgres.
-So if `skor` fails for some reason, the events will not be redelivered.
+So if the HTTP call to the webhook or `skor` itself fails, the events are not redelivered.

 ## Usage